yAudit/blog-site/content/leetspeak-1-watermelon.md

 ## How do you spend your time outside auditing? 🌳
 Either at the gym lifting weights, enjoying a good audit contest report / incident post-mortem or struggling to finish Elden Ring 😮‍💨

-## Lastly, what do you enjoy the most about Electisec? 💚
+## Lastly, what do you enjoy the most about yAudit? 💚
 *The people* 🤝

-The Electisec team is formed entirely by heavyweights, and being able to regularly work alongside any of them is a true privilege.
+The yAudit team is formed entirely by heavyweights, and being able to regularly work alongside any of them is a true privilege.